zsh-users/fizsh/README.md

     Type man fizsh for instructions on how to use fizsh user@localmachine ~/p/t/current_dir>

-    People who use "Debian unstable (AKA sid)" may add a line like "deb http://ftp.de.debian.org/debian sid main" to their "/etc/apt/sources.list": user@localmachine$ sudo apt-get install fizsh
+Users of "Debian unstable (AKA sid)", and other people who have added a ine like "deb http://ftp.de.debian.org/debian sid main" to their "/etc/apt/sources.list" may simply run:

+    user@localmachine$ sudo apt-get install fizsh
     Reading package lists...
 Done
     Building dependency tree
     Reading state information...
 Done
-    The following NEW packages will be installed: fizsh
+    The following NEW packages will be installed:
-    0 upgraded, 1 newly installed, 0 to remove and 0 not upgraded.
-    Need to get 17.4kB of archives.
     ...